Walking at Stanwick Lakes

 You can pick up your FREE booklet from the kiosk or Rangers Cabin – remember to bring your own clipboard and pen.

 Orienteering for All

 Orienteering is an exciting, outdoor adventure sport which involves walking or running whilst navigating around a course using a map and a compass.
 We are pleased to say that this is now available at Stanwick Lakes.
-There are five different courses to suit all abilities and ages and a handy pack, with map, compass and all essential items, is now available to purchase in the shop for £4.95.
+There are five different courses to suit all abilities and ages and a handy pack, with map, compass and all essential items, is now available to purchase in the shop.
 It does not matter what age or how fit you are, orienteering is suitable for anyone wishing to improve their navigation skills or for anyone who loves the outdoors.